 Knowledge of the correct use of the defibrillator, and the proper administration of CPR, is essential to successfully help someone who has suffered a cardiac arrest – quick action is the key to survival in such an emergency.

-The Council therefore organised two, free, Community Training Sessions to enable as many parishioners as possible to become potential life-savers – these sessions were held on Saturday 27th May in the Village Hall.
+In 2017 the Council organised two, free, Community Training Sessions to enable as many parishioners as possible to become potential life-savers.

 If you were unable to attend these training sessions but would like more information about use of the defibrillator and carrying out CPR, please go to: https://www.bhf.org.uk/heart-health/how-to-save-a-life/how-to-do-cpr.

 Community Information Leaflet

 Following discussions with parishioners, the Parish Council has produced this Community Information leaflet, containing details of – and showing how people can access – the different services, amenities and activities provided in, and by, the community.
 A copy was distributed to every household in the Parish in May 2017.

 The leaflet is a compact, convenient centralised source of information, which it is hoped will be of benefit both to existing residents and newcomers to the village.
 It also includes details about whom to contact with regard to community help for residents; for information about the availability of more informal assistance we would suggest contacting either of the Church Wardens, or the Parish Clerk.